Polsonby/cccd-migrator/README.md

 ```

 Note: these settings limit the destination IAM users actions and resource access to list, get and copy type actions only on the source bucket.

+## RDS setup
+In order for the CLI's rds "synchronization" to work several setup steps are required.

+### Source (template-deploy) RDS database instance permissions

+The source database will need to provide permissions to the live-1 cluster to enable `pg_dump` to read the data.
+To summarise, this requires the source db instance to be public but its VPC security group to whitelist inbound traffic from the live-1 cluster.
+This can be achieved as follows:

+#### Whitelist inbound live-1 cluster traffic
+- Login to the aws account that owns the rds instance
+- navigate to RDS service
+- click the "DB instances" link
+- search/identify the db instance that is to be the source
+- click on the db instance i.e. navigate to that instances page
+- on the instance page locate the "VPC security groups" section
+- click on the link to the VPC security group
+- In Security group page select the "Inbound" tab
+- Hit edit for Inbound rules
+- In the Edit inbound rules dialog add 3 rules
+- Each "Inbound rule" should be
+    - Type: PostgreSQL
+    - Protocol: TCP
+    - Port range: 5432
+    - Source: <ip-range/cidr for live-1 cluster, ask Cloud platorms\>
+    - Description: live-1 cluster whitelist
+- Hit save

+#### Make database public

+If the database is not public (typical default) it will need to be made so.

+- check its public status
+    - Navigate to the specific RDS DB instance page
+    - Look for "Public accessibility" within "Connectivity & security" section
+- Make public (if required)
+    - Navigate to the specific RDS DB instance page
+    - Hit Modify button
+    - On the "Modify DB Instance" page select yes radio option for "Public accessibility"
+    - Hit continue on the bottom of the page
+    - select "Apply immediately" radio option
+    - **WARNING: note that this will cause downtime**
+    - If happy with downtime hit "Modify DB instance" button